-Next, ask questions about their "communication preferences."
-Explain that the questions are about how they like to get and give information, or "communication preferences."
+Next, ask questions about their "communication preferences".

+Explain that the next questions are about how they like to get and give information, or "communication preferences".

-- before, during and after a disaster?
-(For example, SMS, radio, loudspeaker, social media, community leader, etc.) - How did they like to get information How do they like to give information and ask questions?
-(For example, if they want to share ideas, make a complaint or report the bad behavior of a staff member.)
-Would they prefer to write this information down or say it to a person?
-Would they prefer a suggestion box, email, WhatsApp, phone call, face-toface, etc.? - · Have they ever been blocked from getting or giving information in a disaster or emergency?
+- How did they like to get information before, during and after a disaster?
+For example, SMS, radio, loudspeaker, social media, community leader, etc. - How do they like to give information and ask questions?
+For example, if they want to share ideas, make a complaint or report the bad behavior of a staff member.
+Would they prefer to write this information down or say it to a person.
+Would they prefer a suggestion box, email, WhatsApp, phone call, facetoface, etc - Have they ever been blocked from getting or giving information in a disaster or emergency?
 What kinds of problems did they have getting information from organizations?
 What kinds of problems did they have in sharing information with them?

 ENDING THE INTERVIEW / FOLLOWING UP

-DO:

-√Always ask the person if there is anything else they want to share. √Always thank people for their time, ideas, opinions and questions. √Report any safeguarding or protection concerns (or other sensitive feedback) that a person shares.
+✓ Always ask the person if is there anything else they want to share?
+Always thank people for their time, ideas, opinions, and questions.
+Report any safeguarding or protection concerns (or other sensitive feedback) that a person shares.
+DON'T: Do not promise to make changes based on this feedback.
+Do not refer people to services unless they have given consent

-DON'T:

-X Do not promise to make changes based on this feedback.
-X Do not refer people to services unless they have given consent.

-Session 4.3: Vulnerable Group Mapping
+Session 4.4: Vulnerable Group Mapping

-50551011 4.5.
-Vallierable Group Mapping Objective: To increase awareness and knowledge of the experience of more vulnerable people and groups and about the specific needs, risks and barriers they face.
-Output: List of vulnerable people and groups (to be complemented with the information from the other sessions under Session 4: Vulnerability Mapping) Duration: • 1-2 hour session (this is flexible and depends on your audience) Tool Used: Vulnerable Groups Mapping Materials Needed: White flipchart paper Markers Multicolored paper, cut into small and large circles Scissors Tape
+Objective: To increase awareness and knowledge of the experience of more vulnerable people and groups and about the specific needs, risks, and barriers they face.
+Output: • List of vulnerable people and groups (to be complemented with the information from the other sessions under Session 4: Vulnerability Mapping) Duration: • 1-2hour session (this is flexible and depends on your audience) Tool Used: • Vulnerable Groups Mapping Materials Needed: White, Flip Chart Paper Markers Multicoloured paper, cut into small and large circles Scissors Tape